ray-project/ray/site/_posts/2017-05-17-announcing-ray.markdown

     results.append(ray.get(ready_ids[0]))
 {% endhighlight %}

+Note that it would be straightforward to modify the above example to adaptively launch new tasks whenever a previous one completes.

 # Efficient Shared Memory and Serialization with Apache Arrow

 Serializing and deserializing data is often a bottleneck in distributed